 Punk Panther Ultra Marathon Yorkshire UK

-Punk Panther Races are new in the calendar for 2017.
-There will be a series of 6 Ultra Marathons, each will have trophies for First Male, Female and Veteran Male and Female over 50.
-Points given each race will count towards an annual trophy in each category.
+Punk Panther Races started in 2017.
+They are a series of 6 Ultra Marathons, each race has trophies for First Male, Female and Veteran Male and Female over 50.
+Points given each race will count towards an annual trophy for men and women.